1powechri2/Calorie-Jack-BE/README.md

 ```
 You will then be able to visit the endpoints using localhost:8080.

 If you would like to run the test suite, please run `mocha --exit`.
-Note that currently this may wipe any changes you have made to the database, but will hopefully be fixed soon.
+Note that currently this may wipe any changes you have made to your database, but will hopefully be fixed soon.